eclipse-uprotocol/up-transport-zenoh-rust/README.md

 cargo tarpaulin -o lcov -o html --output-dir target/tarpaulin
 ```

-## Examples
+### Running the Examples

-The examples of up-transport-zenoh-rust can be found under examples folder.
+The [examples](examples) folder contains sample code illustrating how the crate can be used for the different message exchange patterns supported by uProtocol.
 Assume you're using debug build.[^1]

 ```shell